UK regulator says Uber data breach concealment raises 'huge concerns'

 “Deliberately concealing breaches from regulators and citizens could attract higher fines for companies,” James Dipple-Johnstone, deputy commissioner of the UK Information Commissioner’s Office, said in a statement.

-The maximum penalty is 500,000 pounds under current British law for organisations that fail to notify affected users and regulators when data breaches occur.
+The maximum penalty is 500,000 pounds ($662,350.00) under current British law for organizations that fail to notify affected users and regulators when data breaches occur.

 The new management of San Francisco-based Uber said on Tuesday that it had only learned recently that personal information from about Uber 57 million accounts had been stolen in 2016.
 Chief Executive Dara Khosrowshahi, who replaced co-founder Travis Kalanick as CEO in August, said the company had fired two senior security officials involved in the cover-up.